 6University of Oxford

 Major sustainability objectives could be achieved by global approaches to mitigating climate change and inequality.
 For instance, a global carbon price funding a global basic income, called the “Global Climate Scheme” (GCS), would be an effective way to jointly combat climate change and poverty.
-A key condition for the success of global cooperation is the support of citizens in affluent countries for such globally redistributive policies.
 Yet, few prior attitudinal surveys have examined support for global policies.
 To explore relevant public attitudes, we survey over 48,000 respondents from 20 high- and middle-income countries.
-The responses reveal strong support for global redistributive policies, including the GCS and a global wealth tax aimed at financing low-income countries.
-A list experiment shows no evidence of social desirability bias in survey responses, majorities are willing to sign a real-stake petition, and global redistribution ranks high in the prioritization of policies.
+We find that there exists substantial support for global policies addressing climate change and global inequality, even in high-income countries.
+The GCS is supported by three quarters of Europeans and half of Americans.
+Further responses reveal strong support for global redistributive policies, including a global wealth tax aimed at financing low-income countries.
+We test whether support of the expressed preference is sincere: A list experiment shows no evidence of social desirability bias in survey responses, majorities are willing to sign a real-stake petition, and global redistribution ranks high in the prioritization of policies.
 Conjoint analyses reveal that a political platform is more likely to be preferred if it contains the GCS or a global tax on millionaires.
 In sum, our findings indicate that global redistributive policies are genuinely supported by a majority of the population, even in wealthy nations that would bear a significant burden.
-Public opinion is therefore not the reason that they do not prominently enter political debates.
-These results could help draw attention to global policies in the public debate and contribute to their increased prominence.

 Major sustainability objectives could be achieved by global approaches to mitigating climate change and poverty.
-Disagreements on burden-sharing, differing priorities, and lack of institutional capacity are commonly seen as obstacles to effective global collaboration on these objectives.
-We examine a key condition for the success of global cooperation, neglected in social science research so far: the support of citizens in affluent countries for globally redistributive policies which can deliver on poverty reduction and climate change mitigation.
-This article investigates public attitudes towards such global policies.
+For example, an equal per capita dividend of carbon pricing achieiving climate targets revenues implies that achieving a 2 °C target can improve well-being and reduce inequality and poverty at a national level.
+Global carbon pricing is even more redistributive.
+However, disagreements on burden-sharing, differing priorities, and lack of institutional capacity are commonly seen as obstacles to effective global collaboration on these objectives.
+We examine a key condition for the success of global cooperation, neglected in social science research so far: the support of citizens in affluent countries for globally redistributive climate policies

 Recent surveys administered to over 40,000 respondents from 20 high- and middle-income countries reveal substantial support for those policies, especially global climate policies and a global tax on the wealthiest aimed at financing low-income countries (other questions from these surveys are analyzed in a companion paper1).
-In particular, a global 2% tax on individual wealth in excess of $5 million would effectively reduce poverty as it would mechanically increase low- income countries’ national income by 50%, if merely 35% of the revenue were allocated for this purpose.
+In particular, a global 2% tax on individual wealth in excess of $5 million would effectively reduce poverty as it would increase low- income countries’ national income by 50%, if merely 35% of the revenue were allocated for this purpose.
 Surprisingly, even in wealthy nations that would bear a significant burden, majorities of citizens express support for such globally redistributive measures.